tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 [TRTCCloud](#trtccloud) instance.

->?`destroySharedInstance` can be called to terminate a singleton object.
+>`destroySharedInstance` can be called to terminate a singleton object.

 ### destroySharedInstance